azdanov/MoviesApp/README.md

 There is a simple Identity project in place to generate a test JWT token for the API.
 You'll have to start the Identity project separately from main Api project.

+__On initial run, the database will be seeded with some data.
+So it might be slow.__

 ---